 Is the floor plan of your house or office a good feng shui floor plan?
 What makes a good feng shui floor plan and how can you make the best with what you have?
 Are there better and worse house floor plans?

 Somehow, numerous house floor plans seem to be done without too much consideration for the way people actually live.
-I am amazed at floor plans with monstrous size bedrooms and tiny, almost non-existing closets, or floor plans with a bathroom door directly facing the kitchen entrance or the cooking island.
-Or, how about a house floor plan that has the door to the main bedroom not only facing, but also aligned with the front door?
+Floor plans with monstrous size bedrooms and tiny, almost non-existent closets, or floor plans with a bathroom door directly facing the kitchen entrance or the cooking island.
+Or, how about a house floor plan that has the door to the main bedroom not only facing but also aligned with, the front door?

-If you are in the process of building or renovating a house, you are in luck, as these feng shui house floor plan tips will save you much energy, time and money.
-And, if you are looking to rent or buy a new home, you will know what to look for, as well as what to avoid!
+If you are in the process of building or renovating a house, these feng shui house floor plan tips will save you energy, time and money.
+And, if you are looking to rent or buy a new home, you will know what to look for as well as what to avoid!

-TIP # 1.
-Front Door & Foyer/The Main Entry Area Design
+Front Door, Foyer, and Main Entry Area Design

 In smart feng shui house floor plans, the front/main door will not be directly aligned with another door or a big window.
-The front door will also not be facing the closet doors, the bathroom door or a wall within less that a couple feet from it.
+The front door will also not be facing the closet doors, the bathroom door or a wall within a few feet.